If you're the proud owner of a dog or a cat, you may be wondering "When should you buy pet insurance?"

 But one of the things you need to consider is why people buy pet insurance in the first place: to protect against financial risk and ensure their pets have access to essential health care.
 In a worst-case scenario, insurance coverage could save you thousands of dollars on emergency treatment that saves your pet's life.

 And while it’s always important to have, there are certain times that you might rely on your policy coverage much more than others — like during the summer or winter, when weather extremes present additional hazards for pet safety.
 We'll cover everything you need to know about when to get pet insurance in the sections below:

 The best time to buy pet insurance is the day you bring home your new family member.
 In fact, most owners purchase pet health insurance within six months of adopting a new dog or cat.

-It’s also a good idea to consider pet insurance as soon as possible because risks to your pet’s health occur year-round and become more pronounced during certain seasons.
-Your new puppy or kitten might be healthy when you bring them home, but they could develop seasonal allergies by spring.
+While it's a good idea to consider pet insurance as soon as possible, some pet health risks are more pronounced during certain seasons, making enrollment a larger priority.
+For instance, your new puppy or kitten might be healthy when you bring them home, but they could develop seasonal allergies by spring.
 Likewise, no matter how careful you are, there’s always a risk of dehydration in the summer or hypothermia in the winter, especially if you spend a lot of time outside.